Economy Class

 However, I was disappointed to find that I had to clean the tray table myself, especially considering it was a departure from the airline’s home port.

-Despite the onboard reminders about post-COVID cleanliness, I couldn’t help but chuckle as I used my antiseptic wipe to scrub down my tray table.
+Despite the onboard reminders about post-COVID cleanliness, I couldn’t help but chuckle as I used my antiseptic wipe to clean my tray table.

 On the positive side, there was a well-stocked galley where passengers could help themselves to snacks and drinks.